 Shower loofahs have been around for centuries.
 Some people use them to improve blood flow and reduce cellulite.
 Others claim that loofahs exfoliate the skin and remove dead cells.
 Unfortunately, these beauty aids have their drawbacks.
-Several studies indicate that loofah sponges are the perfect home for bacteria, fungi, and other disease-causing microorganism.
+Several studies indicate that loofah sponges are the perfect home for bacteria, fungi, and other disease-causing microorganisms.
 Unless you throw them away after the first use, seek healthier alternatives.

 Why You Should Never Use a Loofah

 According to health experts, these accessories are a breeding ground for bacteria.
-Dead skin cells get caught in the loofah where they feed bacteria, mould, and yeast.
+Dead skin cells get caught in the loofah where they feed bacteria, mold, and yeast.
 The humid environment in your bathroom accelerates bacterial growth.
 Every time you use the loofah, these microorganisms grow and grow.
 This can lead to staph infections, skin rashes, allergies, folliculitis, and other disorders.

 Even though there are ways to protect your loofah, it’s better to seek a substitute.
 These accessories don’t ever totally dry out, so it’s impossible to kill the bacteria.
 If you can’t give up your loofah, rinse and dry it well after every use.
 Clean it weekly with a diluted bleach solution to destroy germs.
 Replace the sponge every three weeks or so, or as soon as it changes its color or smell.
 Be aware that washcloths aren’t safer either.